chilops/workbook/Interview & Concepts.md

 \

-7\*\*\*

-We have centralized pipelines that developers use to deploy applications, the entire process fully automated from development **(DEV)** to production **(PROD)**.

-This way, developers can focus entirely on coding, without worrying about deployment.

-\

-We use JIRA for project management, we get tickets from project leaders or from developers.

-\

 8\*\*\*

-As a key member of the COE, I help in bringing projects to TCS.
-We focus on finding ways to migrate monolithic applications to microservices and aim to lower project costs by automating the infrastructure as much as we can using tools like Ansible and shell scripts after the applications go live.
+As a key member of the COE team, I help in bringing projects to TCS.
+We focus on finding ways to migrate monolithic applications to microservices and aim to lower project costs by automating the infrastructure as much as we can by using tools like Ansible and shell scripts after the applications go live.

 \

 9\*\*\*

-Although I initially wanted to start my career as a Linux administrator, I began as a storage administrator.
+Although I initially wanted to start my career as a Linux administrator, but I began as a storage administrator.

 For the first five years, I managed SAN storage arrays like EMC, Hitachi, PURE, and NetApp, along with backup tools such as NetBackup, Clumio, and TSM.